 opposite in their sense (m big, a small and m small, a big).

 In case you were wondering, mass is NOT weight.
 Mass is the measure of the amount of stuff in objects.
 Weight is just how much pull you feel due to the gravitational acceleration of the Earth.
+So weight is caused by the acceleration of gravity due to your location and circumstances, and it can change with location and/or circumstances, while your mass doesn't change (unless you eat too much/little).
 Don't you feel like you weigh more when an elevator is starting to go up?
 It is accelerating, and unless you are eating a donut, your mass isn't changing, yet you feel heavier - you are feeling a new force along with the regular force of gravity.
 The Earth is constantly accelerating (pulling) you downward.
 We'll get to that.
 That's why you always fall down rather than up.